jiaoshuntian/ivory-operator/testing/kuttl/e2e/password-change/README.md

 #### Create custom user and test connection

 - 06: Updates the postgrescluster spec with a custom user and password
-- 07: Connects to the cluster with the PGO-generated password (both with env vars and with the URI) for the custom user
+- 07: Connects to the cluster with the IVYO-generated password (both with env vars and with the URI) for the custom user

 #### Custom user connection tests